 Convenience is especially important for outpatient programmes.
-For example, if you’re going through recovery in Boston, you’ll want a center that’s easy to navigate to for meetings, therapy appointments, etc. Trying to navigate Route 28 or the Fresh Pond Parkway at rush hour is a nightmare.
+For example, if you’re going through recovery in Boston, you’ll want a centre that’s easy to navigate to for meetings, therapy appointments, etc. Trying to navigate Route 28 or the Fresh Pond Parkway at rush hour is a nightmare.

 Different treatment centres use different approaches to promote recovery.
 Ideally, you’ll choose a program specifically catered to the type of substance or addiction in question.
 While there are similarities between narcotic and alcohol addiction treatment, there are notable differences in medical interventions.
 For example, medication-assisted therapy (MAT) is commonly used to help mitigate cravings and reduce relapse risk in opioid users and requires a MAT doctor to oversee the prescription and monitoring.

 Look for a programme that goes beyond detox to incorporate mental health interventions as well.
-Behavioral therapies can help patients understand the root of their addiction and develop healthy coping strategies to overcome stressful events and triggers in the future.
+Behavioural therapies can help patients understand the root of their addiction and develop healthy coping strategies to overcome stressful events and triggers in the future.
 Cognitive behavioural therapy (CBT) is commonly used in treatment programmes, though some also engage in art therapies, interpersonal social rhythm therapy (ISRT), or dual treatment for other mental health disorders.

 Family and continued support

 Addiction impacts everyone.
 Unfortunately, many people undergoing treatment have loved ones and family members affected by the behaviours and outcomes of substance abuse.